Kevin Spacey pleads not guilty on UK sex charges

 Last month, at an initial court hearing at Westminster Magistrates’ Court, Spacey’s lawyer Patrick Gibbs QC said his client “strenuously denies any and all criminality in this case”.

-Gibbs said Spacey returned to the UK “to establish his innocence” and “proceed with his life”.
+Mr Gibbs said Spacey returned to Britain “to establish his innocence” and “proceed with his life”.

 The charges include two counts of sexual assault on a man, who is now in his 40s, in March 2005 in London; sexual assault on a man, who is now in his 30s, and causing him to engage in penetrative sexual activity without consent, in August 2008 in London; and sexual assault on a man, who is now in his 30s, in April 2013 in Gloucestershire.

-The Crown Prosecution Service authorised the charges against Spacey in May, but he could only be formally charged after travelling to the UK last month.
+The Crown Prosecution Service authorised the charges against Spacey in May, but he could be formally charged only after travelling to Britain last month.

 Spacey, a two-time Academy Award winner, is known for starring in American Beauty and The Usual Suspects.